Irrelon/jquery-lang-js/README.md

 * No intervals or timeouts, just high-performance code

 ## Who Made This?
-This plugin and all related code was created by Irrelon Software Limited, a U.K. registered company with a mission to create awesome web applications and push the boundries of app development.
+This plugin and all related code was created by Irrelon Software Limited, a U.K. registered company with a mission to create awesome web applications and push the boundaries of app development.
 Check us out at http://www.irrelon.com

 #### LinkedIn
 http://uk.linkedin.com/pub/rob-evans/25/b94/8a5/